-Just like with the Chase Total Checking account, one thing to consider before you apply for a Chase Savings account is its monthly service fee, which is $5.
+One thing to consider before you apply for a Chase Savings account is its monthly service fee, which is $5.
 There are a few actions to get that fee waived including:

 - Have a daily balance of at least $300 at the beginning of each day.

 - Set up Autosave or other recurring automatic transfers of $25 or more each month from your personal Chase checking account.

 - Have a Chase College Checking account linked to this account for overdraft protection.